michelestofella/morris/newton/README.md

 Notice that if the maximum number of iterations is reached, the function prints `Maximum number of iterations reached`.

-Some errors should be printed if the jacobian matrix is singular in the initial guess point or in some iterated values.
+If the Jacobian matrix is singular in the initial guess point or in some iterated values, the function prints `Singular matrix: determinant 0`.

 ### newton2_test.py